 “The sustainability courses that have been added address the growing need among global companies to have a better understanding of how we, as individuals, can work in a sustainable team environment creating tomorrows products and services,” Schoonover said.

 The college has been working on developing these courses for the past 12-18 months.

 “Sustainability is a passion of mine, so we couldn’t get them on the books soon enough,” she said.

-Click here for more information about the College of Innovation and Design and the new sustainability courses.
+Find more information about the College of Innovation and Design and the new sustainability courses on its web page.